C Cross C Ranch

 The ranch boasts excellent hunting opportunities with numerous game species including elk, mule deer, black bear, and mountain lion.
 Fly fishermen will also appreciate the 1.4 miles of the Upper Yampa River, and just downstream from the ranch is the 780-acre Stagecoach Reservoir which is known for great trout and northern pike fishing.
 The neighboring Stagecoach State Park, Routt National Forest, White River National Forest and Sarvice Creek and Flat Tops Wilderness offers the outdoor enthusiast year-round access to thousands of acres of public land.
 Modern conveniences are never far away with the town of Oak Creek less than 1 mile to the north.
 Steamboat Springs is just 20 miles to the northeast and the planned Stagecoach Ski Area is just minutes from the property.
 Commercial air service is available at the Yampa Valley Airport, less than 30 miles to the northwest.

-The 2,126 +/- acre ranch has a wide range of topography and vegetation from irrigated meadows along the river, to rolling pastures with native grasses and timbered slopes of Thorpe Mountain.
-The headquarters of the ranch encompasses approximately 1,320 acres and is located immediately east of the town of Oak Creek with access off of Highway 131 and County Road 14.
-The home, barn and other ranch improvements are located off of County Road 14 overlooking the Yampa River.
+The 2,286 +/- acre ranch has a wide range of topography and vegetation from irrigated meadows along the river, to rolling pastures with native grasses and timbered slopes of Thorpe Mountain.
+The headquarters of the ranch is located immediately east of the town of Oak Creek with access off of Highway 131 and County Road 14.
+The home, barn, and other ranch improvements are located off of County Road 14 overlooking the Yampa River.
 There are historic water rights that irrigate 100+/- acres along the river.
-There is an additional 2,000 +/- acres on Thorpe Mountain consisting of two separate tracts of mountainous terrain that include vast stands of healthy fir and Aspen trees and scenic lookout points of the valley below.
+Thorpe Mountain is located on the property consisting of mountainous terrain that include vast stands of healthy fir and Aspen trees and scenic lookout points of the valley below.
 Parts of the ranch along the river and the upper reaches of Thorpe Mountain have been protected by a conservation easement.

 The ranch is modestly improved with a 3-bedroom home and a large metal barn and loafing shed.
 All of the improvements on the ranch are located on the Yampa River parcel just north of County Road 14.
 The lack of substantial improvements on the ranch offers a clean slate for future owners to personalize the property however they like.